Frequently Asked Questions

 My child comes from a non-traditional family.
 Will s(he) feel welcome at the Billy Dalwin Pre-School?

-The Billy Dalwin Pre-School embraces all family structures, including families headed by same-sex parents and single parents.
+The Billy Dalwin Pre-School embraces all family structures, including same-sex couples and single parents.
 We strive to be LGBT inclusive, as well as thoughtful in our support of the diversity of families that are part of our community.

 Do you accept children with special needs?